Welcome and What’s Happening

 In Imagining Elsewhere, former bully, Astrid, moves to the town of Elsewhere and becomes the target of teenage tyrant, Candi, who has Elsewhere wrapped around her finger.
 Little does Astrid know, Candi’s hold over the town is darker than she could ever imagine.

-I had the great pleasure of talking to author Jordan Bartlett about Imagining Elsewhere.
+I had the pleasure of talking to author Jordan Bartlett about Imagining Elsewhere.
 We covered bullying and the 1980s and where I got my inspiration for the story.
 Later that day, I tested positive for Covid and took to my bed.
 But I think I did okay during the interview!
 Please check it out here.

 And more news: